 Yaowarat Road and the other roads in Chinatown Bangkok are heavy with traffic all day long and in the evenings.

-The best way to get there is to take the Bangkok subway to the terminal station at Hua Lam Pong and walk along Yaowarat Road till you get to Yaowarat Soi 33 which is before the bridge across the Rob Krung canal.
+The best way to get there is to take the MRT Blue Line to BL30 Sam Yot.
+It's about a 500m walk to Yaowarat Soi 33 which is before the bridge across the Rob Krung Canal.

 You can also take a Chao Phraya river boat to the Ratchawong pier and walk along Ratchawong Road, turn left at Yaowarat Raod and continue walking till you get to Saphan Han.